When comparing Montego Bay vs Negril which do you go for?

 Compared with the average prices in locations such as Cancun and other popular hotspots in the Caribbean, Negril is quite expensive.

-The average daily cost (including bed and board) for a trip to Negril is around $122 (USD) per day, which is slightly more expensive than a popular resort location such as Cancun ($97) in Mexico which is another contender.
+The average daily cost (including bed and board) for a trip to Negril is around $122 (USD) per day, which is slightly more expensive than a resort location such as Cancun ($97) in Mexico which is another contender.

-For a two-week luxury stay in Cancun, the average is $4,092 (USD) per person, whereas in Negril it鈥檚 as high as $4,207 (USD).
+For a two-week luxury stay in Cancun, the average is $4,092 (USD) per person, whereas in Negril it’s as high as $4,207 (USD) making Negril slightly more expensive overall.

 Places such as SPA Retreat Boutique with its private beach and on-site restaurant is one of the most sought after places to stay in Negril.

-This isn鈥檛 at all surprising when you consider how Negril is considered the quieter alternative to the bustling city and resort of Montego Bay.
+This isn’t at all surprising when you consider how Negril is considered the quieter alternative to the bustling city and resort of Montego Bay.
 Here, you have to pay that little bit extra for privacy.
 However, I won’t be the first to tell you that you can also visit Negril on a budget if you plan it right.

 Travel safety in Negril